Ventilators – An Overview within the Covid-19 Context

 4 days to 300.000 cases

 Globally, about 3.4% of reported COVID-19 cases have died.
 By comparison, seasonal flu generally kills far fewer than 1% of those infected.
-According to Dr. Anthony Fauci, director of the National Institutes of Allergy and Infectious Disease in the USA, COVID-19 is 10 times more lethal that the seasonal flu.
+According to Dr Anthony Fauci, director of the National Institutes of Allergy and Infectious Disease in the USA, COVID-19 is 10 times more lethal than the seasonal flu.

 Thirdly, we have vaccines and therapeutics for seasonal flu, but no available vaccines or medicine to either prevent or combat COVID-19.
 However, scientists worldwide are working around the clock to clinically trial vaccines.